How you can achieve healthier pipeline management

 - Get feedback.
 Asking your customer for feedback has two primary purposes.
 To let your customers feel valued and appreciated, as well as getting some insights into how your product/service could be improved.

 1. Remove any unneeded steps.
 The smoother your sales pipeline and sales experience are for prospects, the more that your sales will progress.
-If things are too difficult, your potential buyers will consider this too much hassle and are much less likely to want to continue.
+If things are too difficult, your potential buyers will consider this too much bother and are less likely to want to continue.

 As the prospect will already have a list of options when they reach this point, creating a strategy that shows them that your business would fill their needs is crucial for success.

 3. Try using video content to target prospects throughout your sales pipeline.
-Videos are an amazing way to connect to your prospects at a specific point of intent in order to show them relevant content that applies to them on a personal level.
-Depending on their stage in the sales funnel, you can use different types of videos to better target your customers and encourage them to progress further towards closing a deal.
+Videos are an amazing way to connect to your prospects.
+This usually happens at a specific point of intent in order to show them relevant content that applies to them on a personal level.
+Depending on their stage in the sales funnel, you can use different videos to better target your customers and encourage them to progress further towards closing a deal.